w4ffl35/js-ktc/README.md

 ## Demo

-A demo using this package and React [can be found here](https://github.com/VFNPN/react-keyword-transposition-cipher).
+~A demo using this package and React [can be found here](https://github.com/VFNPN/react-keyword-transposition-cipher).~

+Removing the demo due to security vulnerabilities in third-party packagaes.